How You Can Tell If You Need a Humidifier

 “When the air is dry, your respiratory system just isn’t happy.
 Even if you have no medical problems at all, you can suffer,” she says.
 “Your skin and nasal passages get dry – all the way down to your lungs.
 You can wake up with a dry mouth and start coughing for no reason.”

-recommends keeping your home’s humidity level between 30 percent and 50 percent.
-The agency also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms unfiltered water might contain.
+The Environmental Protection Agency recommends keeping your home’s humidity level between 30% and 50%.
+It also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms that unfiltered water might contain.

-and lungs and make existing conditions worse, Dr. Nicolacakis says.
+Dry air can wreak havoc on your nose and lungs and make existing conditions worse, Dr. Nicolacakis says.
 And, humidity levels that aren’t optimal can harm everyone.

 Using a humidifier can relieve: